San Luis Obispo Creek: Geography

 San Luis Obispo Creek begins in the Santa Lucia Mountains, at Cuesta Pass in the Los Padres National Forest.
 It flows south down a steep canyon below the Cuesta Grade of U.S. Highway 101 and turns to the west after receiving Reservoir Canyon Creek from the left.
 Entering the city of San Luis Obispo it turns southwest, flowing through residential areas and past San Luis Obispo High School.
-The creek flows in a man-made channel as it approaches downtown west of Johnson Street.
+The creek flows in a man-made channel as it approaches downtown west of Johnson Avenue.
 At Osos Street it enters a concrete tunnel about 1000 ft long passing beneath downtown San Luis Obispo.
 After emerging from the tunnel it flows past Mission San Luis Obispo de Tolosa, and then receives Stenner Creek from the right just upstream of Marsh Street.

 Below Marsh Street, the creek flows south in a natural channel along the east side of Highway 101, then flows through industrial areas and farmland in the southern part of the city.
 Near Los Osos Valley Road, it receives Prefumo Creek and Froom Creek from the right, before leaving the city limits of San Luis Obispo.
 It enters a canyon along the east side of the Irish Hills, receiving the East Fork of San Luis Obispo Creek and Davenport Creek from the left, then turns sharply to the west, leaving the route of US 101, and receives See Canyon Creek from the right.
 Approaching its mouth, the creek forms a small estuary before emptying into the Pacific Ocean at San Luis Obispo Bay, just west of Avila Beach.

 Watershed

 The San Luis Obispo Creek watershed covers 84.8 mi2.
 Most of the watershed consists of rangeland and open space, with some farmland and orchards.
 About 11 percent of the watershed, mostly in the city of San Luis Obispo, is urbanized.
 The watershed experiences a moderately wet Mediterranean climate, with a mean annual rainfall of 24 to 29 in.

 The East Fork of San Luis Obispo Creek is the largest sub-basin, and drains most of the southern part of the city of San Luis Obispo.
 Stenner Creek, the second largest sub-basin, drains northern San Luis Obispo and includes the tributaries Brizzolara Creek and Old Garden Creek.
 Brizzolara Creek flows through the Cal Poly campus.
 The third largest sub-basin, Prefumo Creek, drains Laguna Lake, one of the only natural lakes in San Luis Obispo County, as well as much of the Irish Hills Natural Reserve and the eastern end of Los Osos Valley.

+Localized flooding is an issue in the city of San Luis Obispo.